UkooLabs/Team-NexGen/README.md

 We are calling it NexGen V3, It is a from the ground up re-write of NexGen and will work cross platform.
 It is currently being developed for the following systems.

+NexGen is both a new dashboard and an engine, desinged to be lightweight while offering flexible features

 1) Windows XP up to 10
 2) Xbox Original
 3) Xbox 360